Kluge Fellowships at the Library of Congress

 Eligibility

 Scholars who have received a terminal advanced degree within the past seven years in the humanities, social sciences, or in a professional field such as architecture or law are eligible.
+The Kluge Center defines terminal advanced degree as the highest degree available in a discipline.
+In many disciplines, the terminal degree is a doctoral degree (PhD, JD, etc., or their international equivalents).
+Applicants must have received their terminal degree by the time of application submission.
 Applicants may be U.S. citizens or foreign nationals.
 Upon selection, and in accordance with relevant visa regulations, foreign nationals will be assisted in obtaining the appropriate visa.

 Tenure & Stipend